localjo/quotable-wp/readme.txt

 Donate link: http://josiahsprague.com/support
 Tags: social, quotes, sharing, twitter
 Requires at least: 3.0.1
-Tested up to: 3.4
+Tested up to: 3.9
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin that helps people share your content via powerful quotes.
+Quotable enables your readers to share your notable quotes quickly and easily on Twitter.

 == Description ==

-A plugin that helps people share your content via powerful quotes.
-Provides an interface for sharing selected text directly to twitter along with a link to the original content, and credit to the author.
-Also provides an interface on blockquote elements for sharing those quotes directly.
+Make your content easy to tweet with Quotable.
+Quotable enables your readers to share your notable quotes quickly and easily on Twitter by automatically adding a "Tweet this!" button to blockquotes and selected text in your existing content.
+Retina ready and automatically matches your site's theme.
+No configuration required.

+Tweets include the post or page permalink and WordPress tags are converted to hashtags.
+Also integrates with Twitter accounts configured via Yoast's WordPress SEO to include Twitter mentions for post authors and suggest following the website's Twitter account.

 == Installation ==